tocco/tocco-client/packages/app-extensions/README.md

 #### externalEvents
 Can be added to the store to call external events/callback from anywhere with an action.

+#### field
+Helper to create a data field.
+Depending on the mapping a type as editable or readonly value.

 #### form
 Utils for redux forms (`redux-form`).